Q & A WITH BAR MANAGER / MIXOLOGIST RYAN GOODSPEED

 I buy my shakers at barproducts.com.
 It’s the best resource for me.
 They have strange sizes of different stuff that most people don’t bother carrying.

-La Sandwicherie is a great spot to grab a sandwich.
+It’s a great spot to grab a sandwich.
 I would order an $8.95 baguette with prosciutto, mozzarella and tomatoes.
 They have this really awesome lemon, mustard, cheese vinaigrette they give you to put on your sandwich, there is something soothing about it.
 Maybe because it’s that sandwich that I usually have at 2 am!
-That place has saved me so many times, I gotta give them props!
+That place has saved me so many times, I gotta give them props.

 In midtown, there is a place that is part of Sushi Samba called Sugarcane.
 The menu is pretty good and they serve until 1 or 2.

-I really enjoy Sra.
-Martinez.
+I really enjoy the food.
 Bacon-wrapped dates topped with blue cheese it’s just delicious.
 They have a pretty extensive small plate menu.
 They also do a really nice Sazerac.

-A. If you’re in the Design District, naturally you would start your night at Michael’s Genuine.
+If you’re in the Design District, naturally you would start your night at Michael’s Genuine.
 Just a shameless plug.
+Order a Bulleit Proof Manhattan, The Edison, or The Dominican.
+[See recipes.]

 If you head over to Midtown Area, there is a Mexican place called Mercadito.
 There is a guy over there named Tad Carducci who is doing some really nice work with mezcal.
 Grab a seat at the bar for some tacos and a couple of drinks for a really nice time.